partiql/partiql-docs/RFCs/0011-partiql-insert-update-spec.md

 As providing attribute names is optional, when attribute names are omitted and values are provided by `VALUES` clause or a `<sub-select>`:

 * (a) If the number of values in a data item is equal to the number of declared attributes, the values are assumed to refer to the declared attributes, in order of their definition in the table schema, and

 * (b) If the number of values in data item (M) is fewer than the number of declared attributes (N) the values are assumed to refer to the first M declared attributes, in order, and

 * (c) If the number of values in a data item (M) is greater than the number of declared attributes (N) it is an error, and

 * (d) If a value is not specified for every required attribute, it is an error.

 It’s worth emphasizing that, the implementing database MUST provide an ordering for the declared attributes that appear in the Schema.

-When attribute names are omitted and `<bag value>` is provided, the values in `<bag value>` MUST include required attribute–value pairs and MAY include optional or undeclared attribute-value pairs.
+When attribute names are omitted and `<bag value>` is provided, all elements of `<bag value>` MUST be `<tuple value>`.
+In this case, each `<tuple value>` within the `<bag value>` represents an attribute-value pair with attribute corresponding to the Schema.
+If a `<tuple value>` for an attribute-value pair is not specified in the bag, default value for the corresponding attribute will be used.
+In addition, the values for all not null attributes SHALL be specified if a default value is not specified in the Schema.

+When attribute names are provided with `<bag value>`, it's a `SematicError`; this is because `<bag value>` is unordered.

-When attribute names are provided, they can be listed in any order.
+When attribute names are provided with `VALUES`, they can be listed in any order.
 Each required attribute that is omitted in the provided attributes, MUST be filled with a default value, either its declared default value or an implementation of null.
 If the expression for any attribute is not of the correct data type, automatic type conversion i.e. type coercion MAY be attempted.

 #### 3.1 Examples

 In the following examples, `films` table has a closed schema.
-Insert a single row:

 ```SQL
 INSERT INTO films